Bosch-0/Project-Muggle/README.md

 Project Muggle will establish two Figma native design systems for Bitcoin Core initially.
 One for the [Bitcoin Core GUI](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/GUI-Design-System?node-id=1830%3A608) and one for the [Bitcoin Core website](https://www.figma.com/file/k30cNrPIUybQ8rpvuDF60Q/Website-Design-System?node-id=6%3A0).
 These two files be hosted by a [BitcoinCore Figma account](https://www.figma.com/@BitcoinCore).
 The reason two will exist initially is due to the constraints of the Qt widgets framework used by the GUI uses native operating system styling not a custom design.
 The GUI design system will be built with these constraints in mind.
 The bitcoincore.org design system will introduce a whole new custom look and feel to the website and related Bitcoin Core content (marketing, slides, branding etc.).
 If the GUI transitions to using a more flexible framework such as Qt QML (discussions currently underway) the GUI will adopt the website design system and work on new UI for the GUI can begin.

 Designers can simply duplicate the design system files through Figma community and have access to all the required components and styles to begin desigining.
 Designers can also publish their work in progress designs as remixes creating a live catalog of what community designers are working on on the [BitcoinCore community page](https://www.figma.com/@BitcoinCore).
-The design [workflow](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/Website-Design-System?node-id=1857%3A136) will be included in the README pages of each Figma design system file.
+A design [workflow](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/Website-Design-System?node-id=1857%3A136) along with other contributing details will be included in the README page of each Figma design system file.

 The design system(s) will eventually be hosted on GitHub pages through a live, interactive web app showcasing design a code elements.

 ## 🌐 Bitcoincore.org

 The user journey does not start once the user downloads the GUI but rather the website its downloaded from.
-Whilst applying the Bitcoin Core design system I aimt to improve the UI/UX of bitcoincore.org to better assist end users on the journey on using the GUI.
+Whilst applying the Bitcoin Core design system I aim to improve the UI/UX of bitcoincore.org to better assist end users on the journey on using the GUI.

 Cobra (owner or bitcoin.org) is working on a [Bitcoin wallet](https://twitter.com/cobrabitcoin/status/1310304498125025282?s=21) which could mean a conflict of interest when it comes to recommending wallets on bitcoin.org.
 With Re-desigining bitcoincore.org I am aiming for bitcoincore.org to be the primary place for end users to download the Bitcoin Core GUI.